 Professional Dental Care

 Professional dental cleaning is the best way to remove any tartar that has built up on the teeth.
-While under anesthesia, a professional cleaning begins with accessing the amount of tartar, pocket formation and the amount of inflammation present.
-At this time, we also evaluate the integrity of the teeth to see if any extractions are necessary.
+While under anesthesia, a professional cleaning begins with accessing the amount of tartar, pocket formations and the amount of inflammation present.
+At this time, we also evaluate the integrity of the teeth (visually and by taking x-rays) to see if any extractions are necessary.
 Simple extractions are usually performed before the cleaning process begins.
-If no extractions are needed we proceed directly on to the cleaning process.
+If no extractions are needed, we proceed directly on to the cleaning process.
 Ultrasonic scaling of the teeth is performed to remove plaque and tartar from the teeth.
-After all the tartar has been removed, the teeth are then polished and a fluoride treatment is applied.
+After all the tartar has been removed, the teeth are then polished and a chlorhexidine rinse is applied.
 Professional dental cleanings are recommended once yearly for most patients as this greatly reduces their risk for developing periodontal disease.